top of page

 Dressings

 There may be some secretion from these ulcers, and sometimes we use a barrier product to prevent unnecessary maceration.
 You can use zinc paste or other barrier products.
-When it comes to the choice of dressing, the most important point is to not put any dressings into the hole that leads to the joint!
+When it comes to the choice of dressing, the most essential point is not to put any dressings into the hole that leads to the joint!
 This can block the natural secretion from the ulcer and lead to secondary infection!
-Furthermore- do not use dressings that breathe poorly as they also can lead to infections.
-Hydrocolloid dressings, for example, are, according to our experience, contraindicated here.
+Furthermore, avoid using dressings that do not breathe well, as they can also lead to infections.
+Hydrocolloid dressings, for example, are, according to our experience, contraindicated in this situation.
 Apart from that, the choice of dressing is not so important.
-A polyurethane foam dressing is, for example, a good choice here since it is not too occlusive, absorbs quite well, and the cushioning effect can also protect the ulcer and surrounding skin from pressure.
-This leads us to another point: Make sure that shoewear does not cause mechanical irritation/pressure over the ulcer area, as this can lead to a catastrophe.
-If needed, use offloading aids such as self-adhering wool felt, for example, to protect the ulcer area.
-Often the patient has to use shoes without a toecap ( for instance, sandals) until the ulcer has healed.
+A polyurethane foam dressing is, for example, a suitable choice here, as it is not too occlusive, absorbs moisture well, and its cushioning effect can also protect the ulcer and surrounding skin from pressure.
+This leads us to another point: ensure that shoewear does not cause mechanical irritation or pressure over the ulcer area, as this can lead to a catastrophic outcome.
+If needed, use offloading aids, such as self-adhering wool felt, to protect the ulcer area.
+Often, the patient must use shoes without a toecap (for instance, sandals) until the ulcer has healed.

 There is some discussion about how aggressively we should treat ulcers secondary to gout.
 However, if there is a strong suspicion of infection or significant necrosis, we usually have a low threshold for surgical debridement.
-Such surgery aims to open and drain the joint from bacteria and crystals.
-The joint is meticulously cleaned for all crystals ( and bacteria hiding there), and the incision is not closed and has to heal by secondary intention.
-In the follow-up, you will notice that new crystals are being formed in the joint, and you will have to continue with regular irrigation, as we have described earlier, over many weeks /months before healing can be achieved.
+Such surgery aims to open and drain the joint of bacteria and crystals.
+The joint is meticulously cleaned to remove all crystals and bacteria hiding there, and the incision is left open to heal by secondary intention.
+In the follow-up, you will notice that new crystals are forming in the joint, and you will need to continue with regular irrigation, as described earlier, over several weeks or months before healing can be achieved.

 We do not recommend a surgical incision as a routine procedure in situations where there is no infection or necrosis.
-Instead, we advise you to use the standard irrigation method described earlier, accompanied by manual removal of crystals through the ulcer.
-On occasion, the hole leading to the join is tiny, making irrigation difficult.
+Instead, we recommend using the standard irrigation method described earlier, accompanied by manual removal of crystals through the ulcer.
+On occasion, the hole leading to the joint is so small that it makes irrigation difficult.
 In such cases, we often make a small incision through the ulcer to achieve a better opening to the joint.
-This will have to be done in local anesthesia.
+This will have to be done under local anesthesia.

 Preventing gout ulcers

-One of the most important preventive methods is to keep the blood uric acid levels optimized - by dietary measures and medication.
+One of the most important preventive measures is to maintain optimized blood uric acid levels through dietary adjustments and medication.
 Many doctors are not so interested in gout and tend to downplay the disease.
-Did you know that gout can cause much damage to the body when it is not monitored well?
+Did you know that gout can cause significant damage to the body if not adequately monitored?
 Many caregivers and patients are not aware of this.
-In diabetes, we are taught to control blood- sugar levels regularly.
-In patients with gout, we have to monitor the blood uric acid levels regularly!
-How often these need to be controlled depends on how severely the disease affects the patient.
-A blood test every three months may be adequate for some patients- in others, a monthly check may be indicated.
+In diabetes, we are taught to control blood sugar levels regularly.
+In patients with gout, it is essential to monitor blood uric acid levels regularly.
+The frequency at which these need to be controlled depends on the severity of the disease's impact on the patient.
+A blood test every three months may be adequate for some patients; in others, a monthly check may be indicated.

-The skin over inflamed joints is very sensitive to pressure.
+The skin over the inflamed joints is susceptible to pressure.
 Therefore, we must check the patient's shoes to ensure that nothing can cause mechanical irritation over the affected areas.
 The shoes must be spacious, and if there are ulcerations on the toes, sandals are preferred.
-Be aware that the straps of the sandals sometimes are placed such that they can press on the toe joints - inform the patient about this.
-Self-adhesive wool felt like Hapla felt is excellent for protecting affected areas and preventing pressure ulcers from forming at these sites.
+Be aware that the straps of the sandals may be placed in a way that can press on the toe joints; inform the patient about this.
+Self-adhesive wool felt, similar to Hapla felt, is excellent for protecting affected areas and preventing pressure ulcers from forming at these sites.

 Treatment of hyperuricemia in general